Installing on OpenBSD¶

 - exit your current shell back to a root one and run

-psql -U postgres -f /home/_pleroma/config/setup_db.psql
+psql -U postgres -f /home/_pleroma/pleroma/config/setup_db.psql

 to setup the database. - return to a _pleroma shell into pleroma's installation directory (